g-etorri/articles/jncie-self-study/l3vpn-configuration/14-l3vpn-config.md

 | C1      | S2   | CE1-3    | OSPF            | Area 0.0.0.0          |
 | C1      | S3   | CE1-4    | OSPF            | Area 0.0.0.0          |

-This customer have the Site 1 connected in R8, Site 3 connected in R6 and in his Site 2, customer haves two routers CE1-2 connected in R3 and the CE1-3 connected in R4, between these two routers there is a OSPF link, and we need to ensure if this link fails, the customer can use our backbone to the communicate these sites.
+This customer has the Site 1 connected in R8, Site 3 connected in R6 and in his Site 2, customer has two routers CE1-2 connected in R3 and the CE1-3 connected in R4, between these two routers there is a OSPF link, and we need to ensure if this link fails, the customer can use our backbone to the communicate these sites.

 So, the lore is explained.
 Let's go to the configuration.